 - All qualified applicants will be automatically enrolled in each month’s nominee selection process for one year.

-Once an application is successfully submitted, the selection committee sifts through all submissions and makes twenty nominations for that month’s voting and scoring.
-At the end of each month all twenty nominees are evaluated and their category scores are tallied.
-Each of the twenty nominees must then satisfy a high enough score in four categories to receive the award.
-The four students with the highest point totals will be notified and awarded $1,000.
+Once an application is successfully submitted, the selection committee sifts through all submissions and makes ten nominations for that month's voting and scoring.
+At the end of each month, all nominees are evaluated and their category scores are tallied.
+Each nominee must then satisfy a high enough score in four categories to receive the award.
+The two students with the highest point totals will be notified and awarded $1,000.

 The categories are: